pawelgrzybek/pawelgrzybek.com/content/posts/2019-08-08-promise-combinators-explained.md

 ### Promise.race()

-Use `Promise.race` when you check when either first promise resolved or one of them rejected.
+Use `Promise.race` when you want to handle the first fulfilled promise or if one of them rejected.

 ```js
 Promise.race([